vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 The relief offered by passive therapies such as massage, acupuncture, or ultrasound is short lived.
 They just cannot offer the stimulation needed to build physical and mental resilience, overcome fears, learn healthy coping strategies, regain control, and reduce pain sensitivity in the same way that active approaches to therapy do.

-Some pains improve with the passage of time no matter what, but if you want to have the highest chance of succeeding at your long-term health goals, **you must recognize that there are no "quick fixes."** There is no pill, needle, scalpel, or laser beam which will "cure" you of your pain and disability.
+Some pains improve with the passage of time no matter what, but if you want to have the highest chance of succeeding at your health goals, **you must recognize that there are no quick fixes.** There is no pill, needle, scalpel, or laser beam which will "cure" you of your pain and disability.
 Recovering health and function requires a combination of intelligent decision making, patience, and persistence.

 Passive therapies, invasive procedures, and continual medical management may form part of a holistic pain treatment strategy that's right for you, but they can never replace the vital role that active therapies fulfill.
 The key is to not give passive therapies more attention than they deserve.
 As soon as they take priority over therapies where you are an active participant, you've lost the game.